OCA/bank-statement-import/account_bank_statement_import_txt_xlsx/readme/USAGE.rst

 To use this module, you need to:

 #.
-Go to your bank online and download your Bank Statement in TXT/CSV or XLSX format.
+Get statement in TXT/CSV or XLSX from your online banking software
+#.
+Go to Odoo and and import the statement file, selecting corresponding format